Matcha-chocolate marble cake is moist, full of flavor, and brimming with bold green color. Delicious with a warm cup of tea or coffee.

-Ending anything with ‘gasim’ should raise any girls eye-brows and the challenge of a broken promise to smirk her lips.
+Ending anything with ‘gasm’ should raise any girls eyebrows, and the challenge of a broken promise to smirk her lips.
 In other words boys… well, you get the idea.
 No boys are reading this post anyway.
-But, much like all of those promises ending in ‘gasim’, this mascara left me disappointed and needing to wash up before work.
-The short bristles made for sharp harsh lashes that were clumpy and artificial looking.
+But, much like all of those promises ending in ‘gasm’, this mascara left me disappointed and needing to wash up before work.
+The short bristles made for sharp, harsh lashes that were clumpy and artificial looking.
 And with all straight sticks, this was merciless if accidentally poked in the eye.

 Discovered on Life’s a Feast, adapted from Chef Marcy Goldman, Food & Wine.

 - 2 teas baking powder

 - 12 tbs unsalted butter, softened to room temperature + 3 tbs unsalted butter, melted

 - 1 1/2 teas Matcha tea powder